-a) physical in physically or physic construction ronmental service ratio project result in substantial adverse mpacts associated with the provision of new or altered governmental facilities, need for new cally altered governmental facilities, the on of which could cause significant envi- impacts, in order to maintain acceptable atios, response times or other performance of or any of the public services: X
+a) Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services:

 i.
-Fire protection? Х
+Fire protection?
+X

 ii.
-Police protection? Х
+Police protection?
+X

 iii.
 Schools?
 X

-iv.
-Parks? v
+Parks?

-Х